jackfrancisdalton/ReactSearchBar/README.md

 ```

-Once your custom react result box componenet, box generator are configured, keyboard binding, mouse binding and search result binding will all be handled by RSB.
-The only requirements on your end are to decide how to use the "isSelected" and "onHoverSelect(idx)" functions supplied to your custom-result-box React Componenet
+Once your custom-result-box componenet, and customResultComponentGenerator are configured, keyboard binding, mouse binding and search result binding will all be handled by RSB.
+The only requirements on your end, is to decide how to use the "isSelected" and "onHoverSelect(idx)" functions supplied to your custom-result-box React Componenet.
+For example isSelected can be used to add a class to the component when it is selected.

 ### Default Props
-If no optional properties are supplied to the search component, the default values will be as follows:
+If no optional properties are supplied to the search component, the following default values will be assigned:

 ```
 default {